DPDK/dpdk/doc/guides/nics/mlx5.rst

         - Set to 8 by default.

+- ``txqs_max_vec`` parameter [int]

+  Enable vectorized Tx only when the number of TX queues is less than or equal to this value.
+Effective only when ``tx_vec_en`` is enabled.

+  On ConnectX-5:

+        - Set to 8 by default on ARMv8.
+        - Set to 4 by default otherwise.

+  On Bluefield

+        - Set to 16 by default.

 - ``txq_mpw_en`` parameter [int]

   A nonzero value enables multi-packet send (MPS) for ConnectX-4 Lx and